jetbrains-infra/packer-builder-vsphere/README.md

 * `vcenter_server`(string) - vCenter server hostname.
 * `username`(string) - vSphere username.
 * `password`(string) - vSphere password.
-* `host`(string) - vSphere host or cluster where target VM is created.
+* `host`(string) - ESXi host where target VM is created.
 A full path must be specified if the host is in a folder.
 For example `folder/host`.
+See the `Specifying Clusters and Hosts` section above for more details.
+* `cluster`(string)  - ESXi cluster where target VM is created.
+See the `Specifying Clusters and Host` section above for more details.
 * `template`(string) - Name of source VM.
 Path is optional.
 * `vm_name`(string) - Name of the new VM to create.
 * `ssh_username`(string) - Username in guest OS.